Best Food Processors in 2026: Complete Guide

 The shredding reality: While excellent at chopping and slicing, several owners note the shredding performance is “middling” - especially for soft cheeses.

-Why this matters for you: At $450 × 10% commission from Cuisinart direct, this is a high-value purchase that will last decades.
+Why this matters for you: This is a high-value purchase that will last decades.
 The replacement parts are reasonably priced, and the brand support is solid.

 The catch: It’s heavy (18 pounds) and takes up counter space.
 But that weight also means stability during heavy processing.